azat-co/practicalnode/chapter5/chapter5.md

 app.get('/articles/:slug', routes.article.show)
 ```

 REST API routes are used mostly for the admin page.
 That&#39;s where our fancy AJAX browser JavaScript will need them.
-They use GET, POST, PUT and DELETE methods and don&#39;t render HTML from Jade templates, but instead output JSON:
+They use GET, POST, PUT and DELETE methods and don&#39;t render HTML from Pug templates, but instead output JSON:

 ```js
 app.get('/api/articles', routes.article.list)